-Remember: most student’s papers will be much better by the end because they’ve been revised and rewritten at least twice.
+Remember: most papers will be much better by the end because students have revised and rewritten them at least twice.
 Therefore, don’t be surprised if the final drafts score consistently well.
 Your goal is mastery, so it’s natural to see progress and improvement from draft to draft!

 4. Know What to Look for When You Grade High School Writing

 The meat of a paper is its content, which you grade according to subject matter, substance, argument, evidence, logic, or other relevant criteria.

 If this is an essay, also include an evaluation of the thesis statement.
 In one or two sentences, the thesis should state the topic, give the purpose of the essay, and suggest the main points your student will develop in the paragraphs that follow.

 A typical writing assignment goes through each of these stages:

 Not every paper must jump through these hoops.
 For the learning experience of proper writing, only one paper at a time needs to go through the entire writing process.
 For example, you might evaluate a book report, science article, biography, literature essay, or history report on content alone.

 When grading papers for style, look at the kinds of words and sentences your teen has used.
 Style can include things like:

 An effective essay is also unified and well organized.
 Each paragraph in the body of the paper should begin with a topic sentence telling the main point of the paragraph.
 In a persuasive essay, each paragraph should begin with a sentence that makes a claim.
 The body of that paragraph, then, should support the claim with examples, facts, and logic.